Akasho09/sem7/Parallel Systems and Computing/EndSem/Unit 5/raedme.md

     - Fault tolerance: If one component fails, app still works.
     - Consistency: All users should see “correct” or “eventually correct” state.

+## Distributed Application Layers :
+- Distributed applications are typically organized into layers, each with a specific function.
+This layered architecture simplifies design, communication, and scalability.
+1. Presentation Layer (Client Layer)
+    - Handles user interface
+    - Runs on the user’s machine
+    - Example: Web browser, mobile app
+- Responsibilities:
+    - Display data to user
+    - Take input from user
+    - Send requests to application layer

+2. Application/Logic Layer (Middle Layer)
+- Contains the business logic
+- Processes user requests
+- Often implemented as application servers
+- Responsibilities:
+    - Authentication
+    - Processing rules
+    - Coordinating between client and database
+- Example:
+    - A server that processes "withdraw money" or "book ticket" requests.

+3. Data Layer (Database Layer)
+- Stores all the data used by the distributed application
+- Consists of databases, file systems, or distributed storage
+- Responsibilities:
+    - Managing data
+    - Query processing
+    - Ensuring data consistency

 ## 4. Paradigms of Distributed Computing
 - These are common models/architectures used to design distributed systems.